tyrcord/matex/packages/financial/README.md

 # matex_financial

-Set of helpers, calculators for the financial industry.
+An assortment of helpful tools and calculators specifically designed for use within the financial sector.